yiqu/guessit/README.md

+#Guess it!

-Guess it!
-A browser based game using Angular2 and Google API
+###A browser based game using Angular2 and Google API

+Project will likely start once https://github.com/yiqu/angular2-example-github-users refactoring is complete.